cilium/cilium/Documentation/concepts/scalability/report.rst

   10k pods.

-* Besides the CPU usage slightly increasing while pods are being scheduled in the cluster, we did see some interesting data points in the BPF memory usage.
+* Besides the CPU usage slightly increasing while pods are being scheduled in the cluster, we did see some interesting data points in the eBPF memory usage.
-  As each endpoint can have one or more dedicated BPF maps, the BPF memory usage is directly proportional to the number of pods running in a node. **If the number of pods per node decreases so does the BPF memory usage.**
+  As each endpoint can have one or more dedicated eBPF maps, the eBPF memory usage is directly proportional to the number of pods running in a node. **If the number of pods per node decreases so does the eBPF memory usage.**

 .. figure:: images/image_10_03.png